 “My goal as a creator is to reach the largest audience possible with images and messages of joy, history, and faith in the human spirit.”

-Lonnie Hanzon’s career started in the performing arts and fashion design, but he was soon hired to create major public works of art, urban entertainment projects, visual merchandising and fine art commissions.
+Lonnie Hanzon’s career started in the performing arts and fashion design, but he was soon hired to create major public works of art, immersive entertainment projects, visual merchandising and fine art commissions.

 Comfortable with any medium and material, Lonnie is a design daredevil with a true DaVinci spirit: multi-disciplined, cross-trained, and absolutely fearless.
 With an astute sense of visual dramatics and a understanding of the classic rules of storytelling, Lonnie has a reputation for amazing crowds around the globe with his highly original works.
 His various product lines and licensing deals have run the gamut, from sculpted designer lollipops to high-end costume jewelry.